mgree/smoosh/README.md

 If you don't load the git submodules, the libdash and Lem references won't resolve properly---the directories will be empty!

+Whenever you pull, remember to run `git submodule update` to make sure that the submodules are at the correct versions.

 # How to build and test it

 - Run: `./build.sh`